Knowing the Parts of the Bible

 - God wants you to attend Sunday School and Bible Study where you can ask questions.
 Attend a good Bible Study where the word of God is taught rather than one where personal opinions rule.

 THE HOLY BIBLE is God's diary of what’s on His mind and what’s in His heart.
-Don't you want to know that God is thinking?
+Don't you want to know what God is thinking?

 There are some basic principles that will help anyone who is serious about understanding the Bible.